NixOS/rfcs/rfcs/0053-pull-request-workflow.md

 * Reviewers **SHOULD** encourage contributors to write tests for new modules
 * Module changes **SHOULD NOT** be backported.
   * For example a module change that's needed due to a package backport is a valid exception

+# What to backport

+* Security patches which aren't major updates
+* If a security patch is a major upgrade, try and find patches to our current version which accomplish the same goal.
+Apply the major update to master, and the patches to stable.
+* Bug fixes to applications which, again, aren't major updates.
+  Generally be cautious about these.
+* Any updates when the current stable version is utterly broken.
+A key example of this is Spotify, who regularly breaks their old versions.
+* Extremely security-sensitive software, in particular Chrome, Chromium, Firefox, Thunderbird, and of course the kernel.

+## Don't backport if ...

+* the patch is just for Darwin, they use nixpkgs-unstable not a stable branch.

 ## Links